justcoded/web-starter-kit/README.md

    ├── layout                   #Global layout
    ├── pages                    #Global styles for pages ├── style.scss               #Main scss file (can be used for importing another files)
-#This `templates` folder will be created if you choose a Pug option using jcn
-├── templates                   #Folder with pug templates ├── layouts                  #Folder with pug layouts
-      ├── default.pug           #Example of the pug layout ├── mixins                   #Folder with pug mixins
-      ├── article.pug           #Example of the pug mixin ├── views                    #Folder with pug pages
-      ├── blog.pug              #Example of a blog page ├── index.pug             #Example of a index page ├── vendor_entries              #Folder for vendor entries(plugins)
-  ├── vendor.js                 #File for plugins js
-  ├── vendor.scss               #File for plugins styles

 ```

 Use `images` folder to add your graphic files, `modules` to add your javascript modules (don't forget to include it in app.js), `scss` folder to add your styles for the project.
 You can create, delete files and folders in `scss`, but don't forget to include them in `style.scss` file .